 How to get from Al Maktoum Airport to the city by bus

-During the day, you can take the F55 bus from Al Maktoum Airport to the city center but this service stops at 22:31 and becomes the F55 night bus.
-Just like its daytime counterpart, the F55 night bus doesn’t run directly into the city center of Dubai.
-You will first have to take the bus to the Ibn Battuta Metro Station, then switch to the Green Line metro to Burj Khalifa station.
+During the day, you can take the F55 bus from Al Maktoum Airport to the city center, but this service stops at 22:31 and becomes the N55 night bus.
+Unlike its daytime counterpart, the N55 night bus runs directly into the city center of Dubai, stopping at “Wasl, Emirates Bank 2”, which is 2 km from the Burj Khalifa.

-The total journey time on the bus and metro from Al Maktoum Airport to the city center will be 60 minutes.
+The total journey time on the bus from Al Maktoum Airport to the city center is approximately 1 hour and 40 minutes.

 How much is the bus from Al Maktoum Airport to the city center?